dasteihn/minifftw/README.md

 ### Linux Clusters

-See in /clusters/ for a list of the supported clusters.
-The folder also contains sub-READMEs which are customized to the cluster.
+See in clusters/ for a list of the supported clusters.
+The folder also contains sub-READMEs which are customized to the cluster and will hopefully help you getting the wrapper to run on your target.

 To build, run from the main folder: